MoDNS/MoDNS/docs/plugins.md

 ### Settings Page

+### Providing a Logo

+If you would like to provide a logo to your plugin to be included on pages related to your plugin, include a `favicon.*` file in the plugin's directory.

+Supported formats are `png`, `ico`, and `webp`.

+This exposes the `/api/plugins/favicon?uuid=<your-plugin-uuid>` API endpoint.

 ## Compiling Plugins

 As mentioned above, plugins must be compiled into a shared object file named `plugin.so`.